-1.7 PAYMENT
+1.7 Payment

 The Surveyors are entitled to refrain from delivering the Report to anyone until the fee and other charges for it notified to the Seller have been paid.
-Additional fees will be charged for subsequent inspections and Reports.
+Additional fees will be charged for subsequent inspections and Reports, including replacement home reports.

-1.8 CANCELLATION
+1.8 Cancellation